 - Students are responsible for initiating all requests for services and academic adjustments in a timely manner.

 - Students must provide disability documentation, which meets the SDRC guidelines for adequacy of such documentation.
 Typically, Individualized Education Plans (IEP), 504 Plans from a secondary school, or notes on physician prescription pads do not provide thorough information for the documentation of disability.
 However, such materials will be accepted as supplemental information.

 - Students must complete the Classroom Semester Accommodations Request Form at the beginning of each new semester.
 Login to MyUWF and search for "SDRC Accommodate" to access the SDRC Accommodate Student Portal.
 The Classroom Semester Accommodations Request Form is now accessible through this portal.

 - Students receiving Note Taking Services are expected to attend classes as scheduled.
 Notes are supplemental and do not excuse the student from attending class.
 Students are expected to pick up notes from SDRC weekly.

 - Students who are eligible for testing accommodations must follow Testing Accommodation Procedures by discussing testing arrangements with their instructors in advance.
-If student is going to take the exam at SDRC you must submit a request at least five (5) business days in advance.
+If a student is going to take the exam at SDRC he/she must submit a request at least five (5) business days in advance.